 For more information about Judge Stephen McIntosh, click here.

 Can I get the benefit of a drug treatment program if I prefer to use my own counsellor?

 Felony drug charges may be eligible for the Intervention in Lieu of Conviction (ILC) program.
 An intervening plea allows for less rigid framework than drug courts.
 Those wishing to be considered for ILC in Franklin County must file a motion requesting to be screened for eligibility.
 ILC is at least one year long.
 Upon successful completion of ILC, the pending charges are dismissed.
 Not all drug charges are eligible.

-Possession of Marijuana - depending on the amount of marijuana in one's possession, this charge ranges from a minor misdemeanor (the lowest level misdemeanor) to a felony of the 2nd degree (one degree shy of the highest level felony).
+Possession of Marijuana (MM - F2) - depending on the amount of marijuana found in the defendant’s possession, this charge ranges from a minor misdemeanor to a felony of the 2nd degree (one degree shy of the highest level felony).

-Cultivation of Marijuana - knowingly cultivating marijuana or knowingly manufacturing/ helping to manufacture marijuana.
-Ranges from a minor misdemeanor (mm) to a felony of the 2nd degree depending on the amount of marijuana being cultivated.
+Cultivation of Marijuana (MM - F2) - knowingly cultivating marijuana or knowingly manufacturing/ helping to manufacture marijuana.
+Ranges from a minor misdemeanor to a felony of the 2nd degree depending on the amount of marijuana being cultivated.

 As your attorney, Brandon Shroy will utilize his extensive criminal defense experience and leverage his reputation as an aggressive litigator to fight on your behalf and deliver the best possible outcome.